nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 - Work in pairs
 	- why?
 	- help each other: Peer to peer is most efficient way of learning.
-- Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd) (check with sticky notes)
+- Etherpad to share notes (check with sticky notes)

 Use Rstudio